 How It Works

-Netra provides two parameters for controlling instrumentations:
+Netra provides three parameters for controlling instrumentations:

-| Parameter | Behavior |
+| Parameter | Behavior | Default |

 |---|

-instruments | When provided, only these instrumentations are enabled |
+instruments | Set of libraries to instruments.
+When provided, only these instrumentations are enabled. | DEFAULT_INSTRUMENTS |

-block_instruments | These instrumentations are excluded from the default set |
+block_instruments | These instrumentations are excluded from both instruments and root_instruments independently. | None |

 Enabling Specific Instrumentations